podfuse676-jpg/foodiefrenzy/EMAIL_OTP_TROUBLESHOOTING.md

 1. Check that these environment variables are set in your Render dashboard:

-   - `EMAIL_USER` = lakeshoreconvenience@gmail.com
+   - `RESEND_API_KEY` = [Your Resend API key]
-   - `EMAIL_PASS` = [Your Gmail app password]
+   - `FROM_EMAIL` = noreply@lakeshoreconvenience.com
    - `OTP_EXPIRY_MINUTES` = 5
    - `JWT_SECRET` = [Your JWT secret]

 2. Verify values are correct:
-   - `EMAIL_USER` should be your Gmail address
+   - `RESEND_API_KEY` should be your Resend API key
-   - `EMAIL_PASS` should be an App Password, NOT your regular Gmail password
+   - `FROM_EMAIL` should be a verified sender domain/email

-##### B. Incorrect Gmail App Password
+##### B. Incorrect Resend API Key

 **Symptoms:**

 - Authentication errors in logs
-- Messages about "Invalid credentials" or "Bad credentials"
+- Messages about "Invalid API key" or "Unauthorized"

 **Solution:**

-1. Generate a new App Password:
+1. Generate a new Resend API key:
-   - Go to your Google Account settings
+   - Go to your Resend dashboard
-   - Navigate to Security → 2-Step Verification → App passwords
+   - Navigate to API Keys section
-   - Generate a new app password for "Mail"
+   - Generate a new API key with appropriate permissions
-   - Use this 16-character password (without spaces) as your `EMAIL_PASS`
+   - Use this API key as your `RESEND_API_KEY`

-##### C. Gmail Security Settings
+##### C. Domain Verification Issues

 **Symptoms:**

-- Connection timeouts
+- Emails being rejected
-- SSL/TLS errors
+- DNS verification errors

 **Solution:**

-1. Ensure "Less secure app access" is disabled (it should be disabled for security)
-2. Make sure 2-Factor Authentication is enabled
-3. Use App Passwords instead of your regular password
+1. Ensure your domain is verified in Resend:
+   - Go to your Resend dashboard
+   - Navigate to Domains section
+   - Add and verify your domain (noreply@lakeshoreconvenience.com)
+   - Follow DNS verification steps

 ##### D. Network/Firewall Issues (CONNECTION TIMEOUT)